kanoszii/Linux-System-Admin-Scripts/account_creator.md

 # Account Creator Script

-This is a Bash script that helps automate the process of adding new users and groups to a Linux system using a text file as input.
+This script helps automate the process of adding new users and groups to a Linux system using a text file as input.
 It is designed to make user and group management more efficient and user-friendly.

 ## Usage